QuantConnect/Lean.Brokerages.InteractiveBrokers/README.md

     If you select IQFeed, see [IQFeed](https://www.quantconnect.com/docs/v2/lean-cli/live-trading/other-data-feeds/iqfeed) for set up instructions.
     If you select Polygon Data Feed, see [Polygon](https://www.quantconnect.com/docs/v2/lean-cli/live-trading/other-data-feeds/polygon) for set up instructions.

+7. Enter whether you want to enable delayed market data.

+    ```
+    $ lean live "My Project"
+    Enable delayed market data? [yes/no]:
+    ```

+    This property configures the behavior when your algorithm attempts to subscribe to market data for which you don't have a market data subscription on Interactive Brokers.
+When enabled, your algorithm continues running using delayed market data.
+When disabled, live trading will stop and LEAN will shut down.

 8. View the result in the `<projectName>/live/<timestamp>` directory.
 Results are stored in real-time in JSON format.
 You can save results to a different directory by providing the `--output <path>` option in step 2.